In JavaScript, this execution context has a special object called the global object. The global object is the root of the entire program.

 This allows us to write portable code (that works in both browsers and servers) without worrying about the context.

-While it may be tempting to use the global object to store data, it is not a safe or advisable practice (in fact, it is quite messy)
+Although it is tempting to use the global object to store data, it is not a safe or advisable practice (in fact, it’s quite messy).

-However, sometimes it is useful, or we may have no other choice.
-Always trying to avoid it, sometimes it can get you out of a bind.
+However, it can be useful at times, or sometimes we have no other choice.
+Always try to avoid it, but sometimes it can get you out of a bind.